 - Problem Solving: When equipment malfunctions, an audio engineer must be able to identify the problem, then make the repairs and necessary adjustments.

 - Critical Thinking: To fix problems, engineers must come up with alternative solutions and then figure out which solution will have the best results.

 - Manual Dexterity: Setting up equipment, connecting wires, and using knobs and buttons to make adjustments requires excellent manual dexterity.

 - Monitoring: Audio engineers must continuously monitor volume levels and sound quality.

-- Communication Skills: You need excellent listening and speaking skills to collaborate on projects with others.
+- Communication: Engineers must possess excellent listening and speaking skills to collaborate on projects with others involved in the project.

 The U.S. Bureau of Labor Statistics projects job growth of 8 percent for the decade ending in 2026.
 This is slightly better than the 7 percent growth projected for all occupations.
 Job growth is expected to be better for audio and visual technicians as private businesses seek to do more with video conferencing.
 However, broadcast technicians are expected to see a 3 percent decline in job growth.

 Environments can vary depending on the type of work being done.
 A lot of audio engineering work is done in studios inside, but audio engineers can work in all kinds of environments.
 For example, those working at live music venues or for specific musical acts might work in arenas or at outdoor venues.

 While some jobs will take place during normal business hours, there is no norm among audio engineers.
 Television and radio stations typically broadcast 24 hours per day and might need engineers to work at any time.
 Recording studios also might operate at all times, and audio engineers assisting with live music often work evenings and weekends.